vitessio/website/content/en/docs/user-guides/vschema-guide/collations.md

 #### VTGate

-At the VTGate level we use the `-collation` flag to specify which collation we want to use.
-Leaving this flag empty will result in VTGate picking the default collation of the `utf8mb4` charset.

-The default collation of charsets varies depending on the backend database and its version.
+The default collation of VTGate depends on VTTablet.
-For instance, the default collation for `utf8mb4` is `utf8mb4_general_ci` on MySQL57 and `utf8mb4_0900_ai_ci` on MySQL80.
-For this reason, VTTablet is responsible for notifying VTGate which backend version of MySQL/MariaDB we are using.
-This is done through health-check at start time.
+Through health-checks, VTGate receives the collation it needs to use.

 #### VTTablet

 VTTablet's collation and charset can respectively be set with `-db_collation` and `-db_charset`.
-In a similar fashion as what we do in VTGate, using the backend database version, the charset defaults to `utf8mb4`, while the collation can be left empty, in which case the default collation of the charset will be picked.
+If the `-db_collation` flag is empty, we choose the collation using the charset based on the backend database version (MySQL80, MySQL57, ...), the charset defaults to `utf8mb4`.

+> The default collation of charsets varies depending on the backend database and its version.
+>
+> For instance, the default collation for `utf8mb4` is `utf8mb4_general_ci` on MySQL57 and `utf8mb4_0900_ai_ci` on MySQL80.

 ### Internals